Natural catastrophes and climate change

 Natural catastrophe premiums in our P&C Reinsurance business

 Natural catastrophes are a key risk in our Property & Casualty (P&C) business.
 The damage caused by floods, storms, earthquakes and other natural catastrophes can affect millions of lives and the economies of entire countries.
-With hurricanes Harvey, Irma and Maria as well as other major catastrophes, the year of 2017 was the costliest ever.
-Total worldwide economic losses from natural and man-made catastrophes were over USD 337 billion – of these, approximately USD 144 billion were insured.
+Following a relatively benign first half of the year, the second half saw a number of natural catastrophes, contributing to make 2018 the fourth-costliest year for the insurance industry according to the Swiss Re Institute.

-Over the whole year, Swiss Re’s combined estimated claims from large natural catastrophes amounted to USD 4.7 billion.
+Swiss Re’s estimated combined claims from natural catastrophes were USD 2.2 billion in 2018.

-Even before 2017, both economic and insured losses caused by natural catastrophes had steadily increased on average over the past 20 years.
-The key reasons are economic development, population growth, urbanisation and a higher concentration of assets in exposed areas.
+Even before 2017 and 2018, both economic and insured losses caused by natural catastrophes had steadily increased on average over the past 20 years.
+The main reasons are economic development, population growth, urbanisation and a higher concentration of assets in exposed areas.

 This general trend will continue.
 But crucially, economic losses will be further aggravated by climate change.
 The scientific consensus is that a continued rise in average global temperatures will have a significant effect on weather-related natural catastrophes.
-According to the Special Report on Extremes (SREX, 2012) and the Fifth Assessment Report (AR5, 2014), published by the Intergovernmental Panel on Climate Change (IPCC, www.ipcc.ch), a changing climate gradually leads to shifts in the frequency, intensity, spatial extent, duration and timing of extreme weather events.
+According to the the Fifth Assessment Report (AR5, 2014) and the Special Report on Global Warming of 1.5 °C (SR15, 2018), published by the Intergovernmental Panel on Climate Change (IPCC, www.ipcc.ch), a changing climate gradually leads to shifts in the frequency, intensity, spatial extent, duration and timing of extreme weather events.

 If climate change remains unchecked, the makeup of the main drivers will thus gradually shift, with climate change accounting for an increasingly large share of natural catastrophe losses.